Olsberg, Germany: History

 The town was formed on January 1, 1975 in the course of the municipal reorganization of North Rhine-Westphalia.
 Before that date all villages (except Bigge and Olsberg, which had been merged already been merged into a single municipality in 1969) have been independent municipalities.

+On 23 June 2014,a Learjet 35 and a Eurofighter Typhoon collided over the city.Both people onboard the Learjet died,while the pilot on the Typhoon survived.

 Politics

 The town council is currently headed by mayor Wolfgang Fischer (CDU), re-elected in 2020.
 The composition of the town council is, since 2020:

 Economy

 Traditionally dominated by agriculture (especially dairy farming) and small scale wood and metal craft, the town's economical base today relies on the tertiary sector, especially tourism.
 Industry consists primarily of metallurgy and sawmills.

 Transport

 Rail

 The town has two train stations.